Editorial Guide

 Use the fast path when you are checking whether a multivitamin or food pattern contributes calcium.
 Look at mg per serving and frequency.

 Use the careful path if calcium is tied to osteoporosis, kidney stones, kidney disease, thyroid medication, pregnancy, older age, or high-dose supplement use.
 That is where a clinician can help weigh benefits, timing, and risks.
+If you are choosing between a multivitamin and a dedicated calcium product, our supplement comparison page can help you keep the label details side by side.

 Sources